 Is landlord insurance compulsory in Queensland?

-While it isn't compulsory to have landlord insurance in Queensland, legal responsibility in an event of loss, damage or injury would fall on your shoulders.
-What's more, while tenants must agree to the terms you set in the lease, you're responsible for setting the terms and collecting bond (typically four weeks rent) and rent for the property.
-Landlord insurance can protect you against such financial burdens and provide legal liability for such incidents.
+No, landlord insurance isn't compulsory in QLD but it doesn't mean you shouldn't get it.
+As the landlord, legal responsibility in an event of loss, damage or injury would fall on your shoulders.
+What's more, while tenants must agree to the terms you set in the lease, you're responsible for setting the terms and collecting bond and rent for the property.
+All policies come with legal liability in case there are any legal disputes.

 What do I need to know as a landlord in QLD?